West Virginia Court Records

 Charleston, WV 25311

-The official resource for local jails is the inmate roster on the Sheriff’s website—although some jails have dedicated websites.
-For example, Ada County Sheriff maintains a jail roster and Bonneville County Sheriff regularly updates an inmate list.
+The official resource for local jails is the inmate roster on the Sheriff's website, although some jails have dedicated websites.
+For example, the Ada County Sheriff maintains a jail roster, and the Bonneville County Sheriff regularly updates an inmate list.

-When finding several inmates in different counties, or if unsure of the facility of incarceration, use the Division of Corrections Offender Search.
+When finding several inmates in different counties, or if unsure of the incarceration facility, use the Division of Corrections Offender Search.
 The central repository pools inmate information from county jails and state prisons.
-To use the Offender Search, the individual must query the database with the inmate’s full name or I. D. Similarly, the West Virginia Regional Jail and Correctional Facility Authority let the public use Inmate Search to find inmates in the state’s regional jails.
+To use the Offender Search, the individual must query the database with the inmate's full name or ID.
+Similarly, the West Virginia Regional Jail and Correctional Facility Authority lets the public use Inmate Search to find inmates in the state's regional jails.

 How Can I Find an Inmate for Free in West Virginia?